skip to main content skip to search skip to footer skip to accessibility statement

 Southampton’s risk factors

-• Southampton is a port city:
+• Southampton is a large urban city (and port city):

-• 11.6% of men used a drug in the last 12 months compared to 7.3% of women in England
+• In England, 10.5% of men used a drug in the last 12 months compared to 6.9% of women.

 • Southampton is a young city:

-• In England, 1 in 6 (17.6%) 16 to 24 year olds have taken a drug within the last year.
-This age group are also more likely to be frequent drug users (defined as taking any drug more than once a month) at 4.7%, double the rate when compared to people ages 16 to 59 years.
-Frequent drug use is not a proxy measure for drug dependence
+• In England, about 1 in 7 (15.1%) 16 to 24 year olds have taken a drug within the last year.
+This age group are also more likely to be frequent drug users (defined as taking any drug more than once a month) at 3.5%, 1.8 times higher when compared to people ages 16 to 59 years.

 • Southampton has a higher proportion of private renters than observed across England:

-• Over 45% of Southampton’s population live in neighbourhoods within the 30% most deprived areas in England:
+• Over 45% of Southampton's population live in the neighbourhoods within the 30% most deprived areas in England:

 Drugs dashboard